AnalogStudiosRI/www.blissri.com/src/pages/news/2024/bliss-merch.md

 ### Event Poster ($10)

-An homage to last year's design, this classic design is a great way to memorialize an evening celebrating Rhode Island's music and art communities.
+An homage to last year's design, this classic design is a great way to remember an evening celebrating Rhode Island's music and art communities.

 <img
   src="/assets/images/merch/bliss-merch-2024-poster-classic.webp"